compbiozurich/UZH-BIO392/course-results/2022/Sofia-Pfund/day_6/answers-reading-session.md

 ### 8. The authors generated a null CNV map and found genes for which at least 85% of the exons were homozygous deleted.
 What are the functions of these genes?
 And why did the authors say that they seem to be non-essential?
 (Homozygous deleted genes)

+They are human protein-coding genes.
+They would seem to be non-essential, as they could be missed from the gnomes of apparently healthy individuals - however, these genes have more gene family members, which is common among duplicate genes (redundant function: if a gene is missing, other gene available to exert the same or very similar function).

 ### 9. If you are a medical doctor, how do you use this map as a tool to assess the clinicalimportance of a CNV?
 (Clinical application of the CNV map part in Discussion)